SoftBank Group: 2010–2016 acquisitions

 In October 2013, SoftBank acquired a 51% stake in Supercell for a reported $2.1 billion.
 Later on 25 October 2014, they invested $210 million in OlaCabs, $627 million in Snapdeal with a 30% stake in the company on 28 October 2014, and a $100 million investment in Housing.com for a 30% stake in November 2014.

 In 2013, the company bought a controlling stake in French company Aldebaran Robotics, which was rebranded SoftBank Robotics.
 In 2014, teams from both companies co-designed Pepper, a humanoid robot.
 In 2015, SoftBank increased its stake to 95%.

+On 28 September 2014, it was reported that SoftBank was in talks to acquire animated film studio DreamWorks Animation for $3.4 billion, following the box office underperformances of Rise of the Guardians, Turbo and Mr. Peabody & Sherman.
+The following day, it was reported that SoftBank withdrew its offer.
+The studio would later go on to be acquired by Comcast subsidiary NBCUniversal in 2016.

 In 2015, SoftBank acquired DramaFever.
 In May 2015, Masayoshi Son said he would appoint Nikesh Arora, a former Google executive, as Representative Director and President of SoftBank.
 Arora had been heading SoftBank's investment arm.
 On 1 June 2015, SoftBank acquired an additional 22.7% stake in Supercell, increasing its total stake to 73.2% and becoming the sole external shareholder of the company.
 In June 2015, SoftBank announced it would invest US$1 billion in the Korean e-commerce website Coupang as part of its overseas expansion plans.

 In July 2015, SoftBank announced the renaming of the company from SoftBank Corp to SoftBank Group Corp.
 Meanwhile, SoftBank Mobile was renamed to SoftBank Corp, the now-former name of the company as a whole.
 On 16 February 2016, SoftBank announced they would repurchase a record 14.2% of shares, valued at $4.4bn, to boost investor confidence.
 On 31 March 2016, they announced they would sell shares worth $7.9 billion of their stake in Alibaba Group.
 On 21 June 2016, SoftBank sold its 84% stake in Supercell for a reported US$7.3 billion to Tencent.
 On 3 June 2016, Softbank agreed to sell most of its stake in GungHo Online Entertainment (approximately 23.47%) for about $685 million, ending Softbank's majority ownership.
 The offer was completed by 22 June.

 In June 2016, Nikesh Arora stepped down amidst pressure from investors.
 Board member Ron Fisher and Baer Capital Partners founder Alok Sama undertook Arora's overseas investment duties.
 One month later, Son announced the company's largest deal ever to buy British chip designer Arm Holdings for more than US$32 billion.
 This acquisition was completed on 5 September 2016.

 On 6 December 2016, after meeting with the then United States President-elect Donald Trump, chief executive Masayoshi Son announced SoftBank would be investing US$50 billion in the United States toward businesses creating 50,000 new jobs.